bedwardssmith/Credit_Risk_Analysis/README.md

 <h3>Resampling Techniques</h3>
 <p>There are a number of resampling techniques available all of which attempt to address class imbalance.
 Class imbalance refers to a dataset in which the classes are not equally presented.
 As an example, the dataset may contain a greater number of instances with low credit risk than high credit risk.</p>
 <h4>Naïve Random Oversampling</h4>
 <p>In naïve random oversampling instances of the minority class are randomly selected and added to the training set until both classes, majority, and minority, are balanced.
-The results using this model are reflected below.</p>
+The results using this model are provided below.</p>
 <ul>
 <li>Balanced Accuracy Score = 66.03%.</li>
 <li>High Risk Precision = 0.1</li>